cjrh/lifter/README.md

 ## Usage

+You just run the `lifter` binary, and it'll download the binaries.

 There is a sample configuration file, `lifter.config` that lets you specify which applications you want, and from where. *lifter* will keep track of the most recent version, so it is cheap to rerun if nothing's changed.